hedgepigdaniel/ssr-boilerplate/README.md

-# TRADL
+# SSR boilerplate

-TRADL is a web app to find and trade stocks
+This is a starting point to make an SSR webapp.

 ## Usage